 And the Lord opens the books to reveal the heart and says, “You are fighting because of you yourself.
 You are fighting because of your heart.”
 Even if the other person is not doing right, and, in fact, is doing wrong, sinful anger is an expression of your playing God according to James 4:12.
 Who are you if you judge your brother?
 Who are you if you speak evil of him?
 Well, you are God.
 You are acting as though you are lawgiver and judge.

 That inner core of anger is something that none of the self-help books in Barnes & Noble or on Amazon is going to tell you.
-Since those things are from a biblical point of view, it is utterly obvious and so sanity-inducing to be able to see that the covers of the human heart are peeled away.
+It’s one of those things that, from a biblical point of view, is utterly obvious and so sanity-inducing: to be able to see that the covers of the human heart are peeled away.
 The book is open.
 I can actually ask, “Why am I embittered?
-And why is there that cutting sarcastic edge in my voice?
-And why am I raising my voice and there is a tone of real disdain or disgust towards the person that I am angry at?”
-And as you really open the book the way God opens it, you see yourself — that there is a pride, a God-playing, a passion for my will be done that has taken over the controls.
+And why is there that cutting, sarcastic edge in my voice?
+And why am I raising my voice, and there is a tone of real disdain or disgust toward the person I am angry at?”
+And as you really open the book, the way God opens it, you see yourself — that there is a pride, a God-playing, a passion for my will be done that has taken over the controls.

 Both have to do with right and wrong.
 Now righteous anger typically sees right and wrong more clearly.
 But you can actually see what is wrong and be sinfully angry.
 It is a different issue.
 Seeing what is wrong is your circumstance that is coming at you.
-And the choice of whether your anger will either be fundamentally godless or fundamentally, though firm and vigorous, laced with mercy and fundamentally submitted to Christ’s kingdom, that is the life and death difference for a person tempted to be angry.
+And the choice of whether your anger will either be fundamentally godless or fundamentally, though firm and vigorous, also laced with mercy, and fundamentally submitted to Christ’s kingdom — that is the life-and-death difference for a person tempted to be angry.